William George Stevens: Later life

 After being overlooked for the role of chief of staff of the New Zealand Military Forces, Stevens decided that he did not desire a career in the peacetime army and retired in 1946.
 In June the same year he joined the Department of External Affairs and later took up a position as official secretary to the New Zealand High Commission in London.
 He retired in 1953 but continued to live with his wife in England rather than return to New Zealand.
+In 1953, both Stevens and his wife, Gladys, were awarded the Queen Elizabeth II Coronation Medal.

 While in retirement, Stevens authored two volumes of the Official History of New Zealand in the Second World War 1939–45.
 The first was Problems of NZEF, published in 1958, and the second was Bardia to Enfidaville, published in 1962.
 By this time, he and his wife had moved back to New Zealand for financial and family reasons.
 He settled in Richmond, outside of Nelson in the South Island.
 He continued to write and in 1965, a work on the wartime service of his former commander, Freyberg, was published.

 Stevens's last years were spent living in a retirement home in Stoke, a suburb of Nelson.
 He died of a heart attack on 7 August 1975, his wife having predeceased him in 1967, and his ashes were buried at Marsden Valley Cemetery.